ronadarabi/cse151a-project/README.md

 ## Method

 ### Data Exploration
 Our data exploration began with running [data_expl_preprocess.py](data_exploration/data_expl_preprocess.py).
 This script extracts the dataset using ZipFile, then, using a multiprocessing pool, loops through all images in the dataset and calls `process_image(image_file)` with a callback to `update_totals(result)`.
 The `process_image(image_file)` function loads one image into memory, converts it to RGB and Lab colorspace, and calculates the freqeuency of each pixel brightness for each channel and both colorspaces.
 Then, it returns this frequency table along with the dimensions of the image.
+The same process is also descibed in the notebook [data_expl_preprocess.ipynb](data_exploration/data_expl_preprocess.ipynb), but without multithreading.

 ```python
 def process_image(image_file):